 That is unless you have seasonal allergies.
 Then your nose is itchy and either running or congested, your eyes are red and watering and you might be sneezing.
 The trees, grass, and flowers are coming back to life and releasing large amounts of pollen from Feburary to September of each year.

 You are not alone.
-You are among 72 million of your of your fellow Americans who suffer from allergies to pollens and molds.
+You are among 72 million of your fellow Americans who suffer from allergies to pollens and molds.
 Allergists recommend avoidance as the first line of defense against seasonal allergies.

 Here are ways you can reduce your seasonal allergy symptoms: